dake/TCJSCompressor/README.md

 # TCJSCompressor
-mpress javascript for iOS and OSX
+Compress javascript for iOS and OSX with JSMin.